ShawnHan1993/SICKsensor/README.md

-# Instructions foor running code
+# Instructions for running code

 To execute the code for the trend analysis in section 3.1 of the report, run the following